Excavations Reveal info about Viking Life

-In 2018, ground-penetrating radar in Jellestad, Norway, uncovered not only burial mounds and five longhouses dating to Viking times, but also a buried ship.
-Intrigued, in 2019, archaeologists excavated the site, which is near the famous “Jell Mound” (named after the Viking king Jell), and uncovered the ship’s intact keel.
-Further study of the oak planks—and analysis of the ship’s design—dates it to 603-724 AD.
+UPDATE!
+In 2018, a ground-penetrating radar scan that was conducted in Jellestad, Norway uncovered not only Viking burial mounds and five longhouses, but also a buried ship.
+Intrigued, in 2019, archaeologists excavated the site, which is located near the famous “Jell Mound” (named after Viking king Jell), and uncovered the ship’s intact keel that dates to 603-724 AD.

-Historians believe that the 65-foot-long ship, which lies only 20 inches beneath the surface of a field, was used as the resting place of a royal personage and may have formed the centerpiece of a Viking-era cemetery at the site.
+Historians believe that the 65-foot-long ship, which lies only 20 inches beneath the surface of a field, was used as the resting place of a royal personage, who was buried around 800 AD on top of an already existing cemetery.

 Check out a video of the site and the radar mapping process.